jerismith32/challenge-9-Node.js-README-generator/generated/generatedREADMEFile.md

-# Challenge-9-Node.js-README-Generator
+# SAMPLE README File for submission

   ## Description
-  The purpose of this project was to create a README File Generator primarily using Node.js
+  This is the sample README for the challenge 9 submission

   ## Table of Contents
   * [Installation](#installation)